-VeloThraxTM is our newly acquired proprietary vaccine based on a recombinant Protective Antigen ("rPA) derivative intended for use against anthrax.
-Soligenix has entered into an exclusive license option with Harvard College to license VeloThraxTM (also known as DNI for dominant negative inhibitor).
+VeloThraxTM is our newly acquired proprietary vaccine based on a recombinant Protective Antigen ("rPA") derivative intended for use against anthrax.
+Soligenix has entered into an exclusive license option with Harvard College to license VeloThraxTM (also known as DNI for dominant negative inhibitor) for a vaccine directed at the prevention of anthrax infection of humans.
 VeloThraxTM is a translocation-deficient mutant of PA with double mutations of K397D and D425K that impede the conformational changes necessary for endosomal membrane translocation into the cell cytoplasm.
 In the absence of that PA translocation step, anthrax toxin trafficking and function cease.
 VeloThraxTM is also considered a more immunogenic candidate than native rPA.
 This apparent increase in immunogenicity suggests that the DNI rPA is processed and presented to the immune system more efficiently by cellular antigen processing pathways, which is consistent with known properties of the molecule.